 Late payment fees

-You could set up a Direct Debit to avoid late payment fees.
+You could set up a Direct Debit to avoid late payment.
 Once you have, the payments are taken automatically, so you won't have to remember to make a payment each month.
-It's also possible to change your payment date to one that's more convenient.
-You can do this by calling our Credit Card Services team on 03456 00 66 11.
+You can also change your payment date to one that's more convenient.

-If you don't want to set up a Direct Debit, please remember to send your payment to us in plenty of time before the agreed date.
+If you don’t want to set up a Direct Debit, we must receive your payment before the agreed date.
 We usually process any payment we receive before 5pm the next working day (Monday to Friday, not including bank holidays).

 You won't get charged if you go over your limit, but we'll add the amount owed to your minimum payment on your next statement.